Guide for Authors

 Under each of these headings, please provide clear OUTCOME statements in the form of two or three bullet points for each.
 Do NOT give process statements of what the paper does.eg.
 This review demonstrates that nurse-led intermediate care reduces hospital stay but increases total inpatient stay (outcome) NOT This review considers the impact of nurse-led intermediate care on acute stay and total inpatient stay (process).

-In addition you will be prompted during the online submission process to confirm Ethical Approval has been obtained where appropriate, and to provide "Research Highlights" as is the case for all new submissions.
+In addition you will be prompted during the online submission process to confirm Ethical Approval has been obtained where appropriate, and to provide "Contribution of the Paper" as is the case for all new submissions.
 For Simpler Submissions you are not required to complete and return the Author Checklist but you may find reference to this in the submission process helpful.STANDARD AND REVISED SUBMISSIONS IN THE HOUSE JOURNAL STYLE

 (please refer to the Author Checklist for further guidance on preparing your manuscript).MANUSCRIPT LAYOUT

-Title - The title should be in the format 'Topic / question: design/type of paper' and identify the population / care setting studied.(e.g. The effectiveness of telephone support for adolescents with insulin dependent diabetes: controlled before and after study)."Research Highlights"
+Title - The title should be in the format 'Topic / question: design/type of paper' and identify the population / care setting studied.(e.g. The effectiveness of telephone support for adolescents with insulin dependent diabetes: controlled before and after study)."Contribution of the Paper"

 • What is already known about the topic?